Guide to EMT Certifications & State Licensure - EMR, AEMT, Paramedic

 This individual possesses the complex knowledge and skills necessary to provide patient care and transportation.
 Paramedics function as part of a comprehensive EMS response, under medical oversight.”

 The NREMT certification process, in all respects, involves a number of steps and the meeting of specific medical criteria.
 They are:

-- Successful completion of a state-approved EMR/AEMT/paramedic course that meets or exceeds the National Emergency Medical Services Education Standards for the Emergency Medical Responder.
+- Successful completion of a state-approved EMR/EMT/AEMT/paramedic course that meets or exceeds the National Emergency Medical Services Education Standards for the Emergency Medical Responder.

 - Current certification in CPR-BLS as “Healthcare Provider” or equivalent credential.

-- Successful completion of the EMR/AEMT/paramedic cognitive exams and state approved psychomotor exams.
+- Successful completion of the EMR/EMT/AEMT/paramedic cognitive exams and state-approved psychomotor exams.

-Each of the three certifications involves specific requirements, such as holding at least an EMT certification (for AEMT and paramedic criteria).
+There may be additional specific certification requirements, such as holding at least an EMT certification for AEMT and paramedic criteria.
 A psychomotor competency portfolio along with successful completion of a CAAHEP-accredited paramedic education program within the past two years is an additional requirement if applicants seek paramedic certification.